aoancea/prompts/README.md

 Produce high-quality, natural translations into both English and Romanian.

 The final output must include:
+- 🌍 Translation for both en an ro languages including keys and translations in json format
 - ✅ The full HTML Angular component/template with all static text replaced.
 Output all code, even the one that remains the same.
 Here we need the full and only the full template, with nothing missing.
 I say again, nothing missing.
-- 🌍 Translation for both en an ro languages including keys and translations in json format
+Do not ask me if I want the output to be displayed, and do not prepare a .html file in which you put the output.
+Please output the full html directly in the first response

 Below is the Angular HTML/Template code base: